Pedestrian railroad safety in the United States: Fences

 Some have called for fencing along known trespassing hot spots in order to prevent the number of pedestrian deaths.
 After several deaths in Villa Park, Illinois, safety advocates built fences at spots where people would often walk across train tracks.

 GIS data in Google maps

-In June 2015, the FRA announced a railway safety initiative with Google that would include the FRAs GIS data into its mapping services.
+In June 2015, the FRA announced a railway safety initiative with Google that would include the FRA’s GIS data into its mapping services.
 The data pinpoints the location of over 250,000 rail crossings in the United States.
 The FRA believes that providing the location of rail crossings in maps will enhance crossing safety by people who are using navigation systems while driving.

 Motion-detection cameras

-After two children were killed by a CSX train on a bridge near the Erie Canal, motion-detection cameras were installed on the bridge, which sent images to a security company.
+After two children were killed by a CSX train on a bridge near the Erie Canal, the bridge was fitted with motion-detection cameras which sent images to a security company.
 If the company detected somebody on the tracks, a message on the speaker said: “Warning: You are trespassing on private property and are in danger of being struck by a train.
 Leave the area immediately.”